yifeidong0/dynamicCageForMPPI/README.md

-# Dynamic Cage for MPPI
+# Dynamic Cage as Stability Measure
 MPPI manipulation planning with a cage-based instability cost.

 Requirements: